deckhouse/deckhouse/ee/modules/160-multitenancy-manager/docs/USAGE.md

    kubectl get projects my-project
    ```

-   A successfully created project should be in the `Sync` status.
+   A successfully created project should be in the `Sync` state.
+If the state equals `Error`, add the `-o yaml` argument to the command (e.g., `kubectl get projects my-project -o yaml`) to get more detailed information about the error.

 ## Creating your own project template